What hymns to use?

 For use later in the season, there is a thoughtful and memorable hymn based on the events of Maundy Thursday by Sue McCoan and Matthew Prevett, Dusty-footed, heavy-hearted.
 Likewise, Domnic Grant’s O watcher in the wilderness (StF 667) draws on images from the Last Supper as well, again, from desert experiences.

-In Lent in other places, we look beyond the Lent section of Singing the Faith to discover hymns suitable for this season.
+In Lent – expanding our horizons, we look beyond the Lent section of Singing the Faith to discover hymns suitable for this season.

 Thoughtful ideas from Valerie Ruddle